 To use the sensors on a sensored brushless motor you will need to use a sensored brushless motor controller.
 A sensorless brushless motor controller will be able to drive a sensored brushless motor but not by using the sensors.

-For a closed loop brushless system based on back-
+For a closed loop brushless system based on back-EMF you will need a sensorless brushless motor controller such as the ZDBL15.

-This sensorless brushless motor controller will be able to drive either a sensored or a sensorless brushless motor controller in a closed loop system by using the back-
+This sensorless brushless motor controller will be able to drive either a sensored or a sensorless brushless motor controller in a closed loop system by using the back-EMF generated to measure motor speed and determine rotor position.

 The type of brushless closed loop system we would recommend will ultimately depend on the nature of the project or application that you have.
 Both systems have pros and cons which are technical and financial and ultimately need to be considered in the context of your specific project.